- Do you imagine worst-case scenarios in low-risk situations? Do you seek constant reassurance to ease your concerns?

 Separation Anxiety Disorder

 - Remember the childhood fear of being left alone?
-Well, some carry that into adulthood.
+For some, that fear doesn’t fade with age—it matures into something deeper.

 Social Anxiety Disorder